ShokoAnime/Shokofin/README.md

 Shoko is an anime cataloging program designed to automate the cataloging of your collection regardless of the size and amount of files you have.
-Unlike other anime cataloging programs which make you manually add your series or link the files to them, Shoko removes the tedious, time consuming and boring task of having to manually add every file and manually input the file information.
+Unlike other anime cataloging programs which make you manually add your series or link the files to them, Shoko removes the tedious, time-consuming and boring task of having to manually add every file and manually input the file information.
 You have better things to do with your time like actually watching the series in your collection so let Shoko handle all the heavy lifting.